fabianheussner/nuxt-portfolio/content/work/scan-and-go.md

 ---
-title: 'Scan and Go · Adoption of changing market requirements'
+title: 'Scan and Go · Adjustment to market shares'
-description: "Integrating Scan and Go into existing apps to keep pace with ever-increasing digitization and respond to changing consumer behavior."
+description: "The Corona pandemic has significantly changed consumer behaviour.
+To quickly keep up with the changing environment, a self-checkout service with Scan and Go has been integrated into existing apps to keep pace with the ever-increasing digitalisation and to respond to changing market shares."
 image:
   src: '/img/fabian-heussner_og-image.png'
   alt: 'Fabian Heussner · Portfolio Website Preview'